Menu

 One of the biggest challenges of buying new lighting or upgrading to LED lighting from existing fixtures is anticipating how your new lights will look and function in your space.
 Luckily, there is a solution.

-The software can place the fixtures inside the plan at specific locations and heights.
-They can be oriented and aimed.
+The software can place the fixtures inside the plan at specific locations and heights, taking into account the ceiling height, which is crucial for proper light distribution.
+Lighting specialists use the software to analyze the calculation surface, which displays light distribution and zone-specific statistics.
+They also consider the type of light sources and light source specifications to ensure optimal performance and compliance with lighting requirements.
+The fixtures can be oriented and aimed.
 The lighting plan calculates foot-candle light levels, shows how balanced the light is, and provides a comprehensive printable PDF report.

 Lighting Terms

-• Foot Candle – A foot-candle is a measurement of light at a specific location, and 1 – many lights can contribute to the specific foot candle reading at that location.
+Foot Candle: A foot-candle is a measurement of light at a specific location, and many lights can contribute to the specific foot-candle reading at that location.
 Foot candles (or its equivalent LUX) are the requirement that most are looking for when they describe a light level for a project, facility, or location.
+Standards set by the Illuminating Engineering Society (IES) guide proper lighting levels, ensuring safety and uniformity in lighting design.

 How to Read a Photometric Plan?

-A lighting plan won’t provide you any benefit unless you know how to read it.
+A lighting plan won’t provide you with any benefit unless you know how to read it.

-If this will be your first LED Lighting Supply photometric plan, it may seem like a bunch of complex figures and statistics.
+If this is your first LED Lighting Supply photometric plan, it may seem like a bunch of complex figures and statistics.
 However, it isn’t as difficult to understand as you might think.

 Refer to the lighting plan for the basketball gymnasium on the right as we share some terms to familiarize yourself with how these plans work.
 There are 4 main parts of every lighting plan.